Actor Leslie Jordan's cause of death revealed - ExBulletin

 Actor Leslie Jordan’s cause of death revealed

-ANGELS – The actor’s cause of death Leslie Jordan was released by the Los Angeles County Coroner.
+ANGELS – Actor Leslie Jordan’s cause of death has been released by the Los Angeles County Coroner.

 Officials say Jordan, 67, died of sudden heart failure.

-The ‘Call me Kat’ actor died on October 24 after the accident of his car near Cahuenga Boulevard and Romaine Street in Hollywood.
+The “Call me Kat” actor died Oct.
+24 after his car crashed near Cahuenga Boulevard and Romaine Street in Hollywood.
 He suffered a medical emergency, causing him to crash.
 He died at the scene.

 FRONT COVER: